-If your Bose headphones are having some difficulty charging, there are definitely some solutions you can try to resolve the issue.
+If your Bose headphones are having some difficulty charging, there are different solutions you can try to resolve the issue.

 To begin, try the following steps:

-- Plug the headphones back in and see if the headphones start to charge.
+- Plug the headphones back in and see if they start to charge.

 If the above steps didn’t work for you, try updating the firmware of the headphones:

 - Download the Bose Software Updater to your PC.